primus115/mobility/README.md

     docker-mobi \
     bash
 ```
 Now, in the treminal you see something like: ```user@container_id:/home/mobi/mobi$```, that means you are in a running container.
-3. Open a
-3. Run the simulation with the command:
+2. Run the simulation with the command:
 ```bash
 python runner.py
 ```
+3. In the terminal you see: ```Enter the password for mqtt mobi user:```
+**Please send me a mail on za.primoz@gmail.com, and I will send you back the password.
+It's because the repository is public.**
+Write the password and press "Enter".
 4. GUI is opend:
 ![](./pictures/gui.png "SUMO GUI")
 5. Decrease the delay (arrow 1) to: ```500```